0xPolygon/polygon-docs/docs/pos/how-to/bridging/ethereum-polygon/matic-to-ethereum.md

 This is a simple demonstration of how data can be transferred from Polygon PoS to Ethereum.
 This tutorial shows an example of transferring a `uint256` value across the chain.
 But you can transfer any type of data.
 However, it is necessary to encode the data in bytes and then emit it from the child contract, which can finally be decoded by the root contract.

 First, create the root chain and child chain contract.
 Ensure that the function that does the state change also emits an event.
 This event must include the data to be transferred as one of its parameters.
-A sample format of how the Child and Root contract must look like is given below.
-This is a very simple contract that has a data variable whose value is set by using a setData function.
-Calling the setData function emits the Data event.
+A sample format of how the child and root contract must look like is given below.
+This is a very simple contract that has a data variable whose value is set by using a `setData` function.
+Calling the `setData` function emits the `Data` event.
 Rest of the things in the contract will be explained in the upcoming sections of this tutorial.

 ```jsx title="Child contract"
 contract Child {